+Plan your container according to the size of plants you want to put in it.
+Even plants in containers need room to grow.
+A bit of crowding can work, but don’t overdo it.
+Overcrowding can cause water stress, reduce airflow, and increase competition for light and nutrients.
+Stress and over-fertilization leaves plants susceptible to pest and diseases.
 Want to use a really big container but don’t want to use tons of soil?
-Turn over a plastic or clay pot in the bottom to displace some of the soil.
-You’ll save on soil, water, and your container will weigh less, too.
+12”–18” is plenty deep for most plants.
+You can also turn over a plastic or clay pot in the bottom to displace some of the soil.
+You’ll save on potting soil and water, and your container will weigh less, too.